carrierdown/mutateful/README.md

 `=a4 ratchet 1 2 3 6 1 2 5 -shape easein -strength 0.5`

 ![Adding retriggering with shaping](./assets/Generated637069235238519840-clip.svg)

+## Support

+If you're having trouble getting Mutateful to work, you can start a new discussion in the [Q&A section](https://github.com/carrierdown/mutateful/discussions/categories/q-a) here on Github.
+If you think you have encountered a bug or something that needs additional work to resolve, feel free to file a [new issue](https://github.com/carrierdown/mutateful/issues).

+If you're looking for ways to support this project, you can support me by checking out/supporting my music on [Bandcamp](https://upland.bandcamp.com/).

 ## Quick command reference